-Other CGT consequences for Ilena
+Other CGT consequences for Ilena (where XYZ Managed Fund is not an AMIT)

 The tax-deferred and tax-free amounts llena received are not included in her income or her capital gain but the tax-deferred amount affects the cost base and reduced cost base of her units in XYZ Managed Fund for future income years.
 The tax-free amount affects her reduced cost base.